-- The Authority's net position increased \$2.4 million as a result of this year's operations.
-Last year the Authority's operations increased net position by \$1.5 million, and fiscal year 2019 had an \$8.6 million increase, as compared to fiscal year 2018. - Total operating revenues for fiscal year 2021 were \$26.4 million which equates to a 7.3% decrease over the prior year.
-This decrease is due to the loss of a tenant as a result of their bankruptcy filing.
-In fiscal years 2020 and 2019, operating revenues were \$28.5 million and \$28.2 million, respectively. - Maritime revenues decreased 16.4% or \$3.3 million in fiscal year 2021, as compared to a 5.1% increase in fiscal year 2020.
-Maritime revenues in fiscal years 2021, 2020, and 2019 were \$16.8 million, \$20.1 million, and \$19.1 million, respectively.
-The \$3.3 million decrease in maritime revenue can be attributed to the loss of a tenant on East Pier, as mentioned in the previous paragraph.
-As with every State entity, COVID-19 has affected our operations.
-In fiscal year 2021, our business partners were adjusting to changes in consumer and labor markets, resulting in a 2.5% decrease in vessel related activities, as compared to last year.
-The Authority is working to accommodate our tenants as consumer's consumption and needs change.
-The Authority is actively pursuing and negotiating agreements with new companies to enhance and diversify our revenue streams. - As of June 30, 2021, the Authority's operating expenses totaled \$33.0 million (which includes \$18.3 million in depreciation expense) resulting in an operating loss of \$6.6 million.
-This compares to an operating loss of \$8.0 million in fiscal year 2020 and a \$5.6 million loss for fiscal year 2019.
-In fiscal year 2021, \$630 thousand in operating expenses were related to the Community Development Block Grant (CDBG); these costs were reimbursed back to the Authority.
-In fiscal year 2020, CDBG grant related operating expenses totaled \$2.7 million, and in fiscal year 2019, CDBG grant related operating expenses were \$2.3 million. - Depreciation expense for fiscal year 2021 was \$18.3 million, as compared to \$18.8 million for fiscal year 2020 and \$18.2 million for fiscal year 2019.
-Depreciation expense totals 55.5% of our current operating expenses.
+- The Authority's net position increased \$11.4 million as a result of this year's operations.
+Last year the Authority's operations increased net position by \$4.3 million, and fiscal year 2020 had an \$9.7 million decrease, as compared to fiscal year 2019.
+This \$9.7 million decrease in net position is attributed to the implementation of GASB 87 Leases, in which the cumulative effect of a change in accounting principle restated and reduced our net position by \$11.1 million. - Total operating revenues for fiscal year 2022 were \$29.0 million which equates to a 9.7% increase over the prior year.
+This increase is primarily due to an increase in vessel activity, number of containers, and additional tonnage.
+In fiscal years 2021 and 2020, operating revenues were \$26.4 million and \$28.5 million, respectively. - Maritime revenues increased 13.6% or \$2.3 million in fiscal year 2022, as compared to a 16.4% decrease in fiscal year 2021.
+Maritime revenues in fiscal years 2022, 2021, and 2020 were \$19.1 million, \$16.8 million, and \$20.1 million, respectively.
+In FY 2022, the \$2.3 million increase in maritime revenue can be attributed to additional cargo tonnage in excess of 370,000 short tons, which equates to an 18.5% increase.
+The Authority seeks to secure additional tenants, vessels, and businesses, and we are actively pursuing and negotiating agreements with new companies to enhance and diversify our revenue streams. - As of June 30, 2022, the Authority's operating expenses totaled \$33.8 million (which includes \$18.1 million in depreciation expense) resulting in an operating loss of \$4.8 million.
+This compares to an operating loss of \$6.6 million in fiscal year 2021 and an \$8.0 million loss for fiscal year 2020.
+In fiscal year 2022, approximately \$129,000 in operating expenses were related to the Community Development Block Grant (CDBG); these costs were reimbursed back to the Authority.
+In fiscal year 2021, CDBG grant related operating expenses totaled \$630,000, and in fiscal year 2020, CDBG grant related operating expenses were \$2.7 million.
+These costs are associated with the HUD Grant Restoration Program, which is due to be completed in December 2022. - Depreciation expense for fiscal year 2022 was \$18.1 million, as compared to \$18.3 million for fiscal year 2021 and \$18.8 million for fiscal year 2020.
+Depreciation expense totals 53.7% of our current operating expenses.
 The Authority's depreciation expense is considerable due to the newly constructed assets that have been added to our facility.
-Upon review of the Authority's fiscal year 2021 Statement of Cash Flows, which excludes non-cash depreciation expense, the Authority had positive cash flows from our core business activities of \$9.0 million.
-This indicates that the Authority is financially successful in our day-to-day regular business operations. - Regarding the Authority's Overall Facility Restoration Plan, costs incurred during fiscal year 2021 were over \$17.3 million. \$15.7 million in CDBG grant related funds were used to finance a major portion of the
+Upon review of the Authority's fiscal year 2022 Statement of Cash Flows, which excludes depreciation expense, a non-cash expense, the Authority had positive net cash flow from operating activities of \$12.6 million.
+In fiscal years 2021 and 2020, cash flows from operations were \$9.0 million and \$9.9 million respectively.
+This indicates that the Authority is financially sound, strong and successful in our day-to-day business operations.